Acceptable Use Policy

-Safety is a primary concern of ours as we begin expanding the role of technology in the classroom.
+Safety is a primary concern of ours as we expand the role of technology in the classroom.

-The District's Acceptable Use Policy has been updated to appropriately reflect what students will be exposed to and what they are expected to use as D401 moves forward with its Technology Initiative.
+As a result, the District's Acceptable Use Policy (AUP) has been updated to appropriately reflect what students will be exposed to and what they are expected to use as D401 moves forward with its Technology Initiative.